 For this purpose, it conducts various surveys, including Consumer Confidence Survey (CCS) and Business Confidence Survey (BCS) after every two months.
 CCS is the telephonic survey of households that are selected randomly across the country, and provides the information on “what people are thinking” about the economy.
 BCS is the telephonic survey of firms and provides the information on “what firms are thinking “about the business conditions in the country.

 The results of these surveys are disseminated for general information only.
-These are opinions of public and businesses, and may not be considered either as SBP views or as endorsement by SBP.
+These are opinions of public, businesses and professionals and may not be considered either as SBP views or as endorsement by SBP.